cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

   sudo docker-compose up -d ckan_gather_harvester ckan_fetch_harvester ckan_run_harvester
 ```

+## Changes to production.ini

-if you need to change the production.ini in the repo and rebuild then you may need to delete the volume first. volume does not update during dockerfile run if it already exists.
+If you need to change the **production.ini** in the repo and rebuild then you may need to delete the volume first.

+**IMPORTANT:** Volume does not update during dockerfile run if it already exists.

 ```bash
   sudo docker-compose down
   sudo docker volume rm docker_ckan_config
 ```

+### Linux:

 update ckan/contrib/docker/production.ini